vincentphoto/home-assistant.io/source/_integrations/water_heater.markdown

 ha_integration_type: entity
 ---

-The **Water heater** {% term integration %} is built for the controlling and monitoring of hot water heaters.
+The **Water heater** {% term integration %} is built for the controlling and monitoring of water heaters.

 To enable this {% term integration %}, pick one of the platforms, and add it to your {% term "`configuration.yaml`" %}: